checkout page examples

 Omega

-The Omega checkout page looks elegant and luxurious.
-The steps to checkout area simple to follow.
-Customers can see all information on one page, making it easy to double-check.
+The Omega checkout page looks elegant and luxurious—the steps to the checkout area are simple to follow.
+Customers can see all information on one page, making double-checking easy.
 Customers can easily log in or sign up.

 13. Crate & Barrel